s6juncheng/s6juncheng.github.io/_pages/research.md

 Splice-region de novo mutations (n=3,884) of the proband group (gray) have significantly lower predicted logit(Ψ) according to MMSplice compared to those of the unaffected sibling group (orange).
 The effect size is larger for variants in LoF-intolerant genes (n=1,081).
 Shown are the means and standard 95% confidence intervals.
 P-values from one-sided Wilcoxon test.
 (B).
 Tissue-specific variant-effect prediction with MTSplice.
-Distribution of effect size (difference of average logit() for proband versus control siblings de novo mutations) for brain tissues (right boxes) and other tissues (left boxes), and for all de novo mutations (left panel) or de novo mutations in LoF-intolerant genes (right panel) with MTSplice.
+Distribution of effect size (difference of average logit(Ψ) for proband versus control siblings de novo mutations) for brain tissues (right boxes) and other tissues (left boxes), and for all de novo mutations (left panel) or de novo mutations in LoF-intolerant genes (right panel) with MTSplice.
 The predicted effect sizes are more pronounced for brain tissues.</sub>